 General tokens can be used by members of either team, especially during Chapter 3.

 Custom, pixelated renditions of the fonts used in the Stranger Things title sequence were used for the board, game pieces, and manual.

 The game went through many play tests to refine the gameplay and rules so that the players' experience would be fun, somewhat challenging, and reminiscent of the experience of watching the series.

-The graphics for the board, tokens, and other game pieces were plotter printed on glossy paper.
-They were then cut and applied to board, which had laser cutouts for magnets, or areas where strips of steel were embedded.
+The graphics for the board, tokens, and other game pieces were plotter-printed on glossy paper.
+They were then cut and applied to chipboard, which had laser cutouts for magnets, or areas where strips of steel were embedded.